 - Three years of annual and quarterly audited financial statements, with the auditor’s reports and unaudited financial statements for comparison (click here to view the complete financial due diligence checklist)

-- Copies of any audit and revenue agency reports
+- Copies of any audit and revenue agency reports for Shareholder

 - Information around sales and marketing procedures, including research, messaging, CRM systems and processes, and lead generation practices (click here to view the complete operational due diligence checklist)

 - List of all owned or leased properties and applicable details